jamesmh/coravel/Docs/Mailing.md

         "CompanyAddress": "1111 My Company's Address",
         // If set, displayed in the footer inside the copywrite statement.
         "CompanyName": "My Company's Name",
-        // If set, is used to color the header (when using Template.cshtml) etc.
+        // If set, is used to color the header (when using Template.cshtml) "PrimaryColor": "#539be2"
-        "PrimaryColor": "#539be2"
     }
 }